ClojureBridge/community-docs/docs/clojure/higher-order-function.md

 In other languages, this feature may have another name.
 For example, Ruby names it *block* for a callee function though caller doesn't have specific name.

-In Clojure, caller functions are high-order functions and callees don't have specifci names.
+In Clojure, caller functions are high-order functions while callees don't have specific names.
 Some of well known higher-order functions among core functions would be [`map`]({{ site.baseurl}}/docs/clojure/map/), [`reduce`]({{ site.baseurl}}/docs/clojure/reduce/), [`remove`]({{ site.baseurl}}/docs/clojure/remove/), [`filter`]({{ site.baseurl}}/docs/clojure/filter/), or [`iterate`]({{ site.baseurl}}/docs/clojure/iterate/).
+<br/><br/>

+#### Function that takes functions as arguments

 Before going to those core functions, let's try the example below.
+This example is the first type of higher-order function.
 In this example, we will create a function that does something when two vectors are given.

 - Advice to coaches